vathpela/shim-review/README.md

 If your shim binaries can't be reproduced using the provided Dockerfile, please explain why that's the case, what the differences would be and what build environment (OS and toolchain) is being used to reproduce this build?
 In this case please write a detailed guide, how to setup this build environment from scratch.
 *******************************************************************************
-This is built on fedora 41.
+This is built on RHEL 8.4.
 The Dockerfile in this repository can be used to launch an identical buildroot.

 *******************************************************************************